yonglau1999/FYP-Coopetition/README.md

 1. Go to `LSM_Game.py`.
 Navigate to the [trained policy directory](PPO/Theta_6_1/checkpoint_000487/policies/tplp_policy).
 This will be located in the final checkpoint, and copy paste in this line.

 ![image](https://github.com/user-attachments/assets/00f0dcef-18c2-4fe0-ac86-ecd8948ba319)

-3. Set the market potential, θ  which the agent is trained at here.
+3. Set the market potential, θ,  which the agent is trained at, here.

 ![image](https://github.com/user-attachments/assets/824ffa01-6602-4d0b-91f9-e6075e97f86d)